abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - If you set `overflow-x` to `hidden` and `overflow-y` to `visible`, the text will be hidden horizontally but will show a vertical scrollbar as if it has `overflow-y: scroll`.
     - This behavior occurs because the element becomes a scroll container, and its children are confined within its bounds.
 The `overflow-x: hidden` removes the horizontal scrollbar, while `overflow-y: visible` allows vertical scrolling, but the content is still confined within the container.

+#### `overflow-wrap` property

+with `overflow-wrap` property, you can control how the text wraps when it reaches the end of the container.

+- Values:
+  - `overflow-wrap: break-word` -> the text will wrap to the next line if it reaches the end of the container, even if it means breaking a word in half.
+    - this declaration gives the browser permission to break after any character
+    - Note that the split will happen without any visual indication that the word has been broken, but in **print mode**, the word will be hyphenated with `"-"` (it's also controllable with `hyphens` property)
+  - `overflow-wrap: normal` -> the text will wrap to the next line if it reaches the end of the container, but it will not break a word in half.
+- It's called `word-wrap` in some browsers (like IE)

 #### `text-overflow` property

 ![text-overflow](./img/text-overflow.png)